shoui520/shoui520.github.io/docs/vn-linux.md

 !!! warning "Vulkan Unsupported Systems"
 	Most GPUs made in the last decade [should support Vulkan](https://en.wikipedia.org/wiki/Vulkan#Support_across_vendors).
 If you have a system that does not support it, remove dxvk by following the instructions [here](https://github.com/doitsujin/dxvk).

-You'd be best off making a backup of your prefix in its current state.
+You'll be installing Windows Media Player 10 next.
+As it's not easy to uninstall, you should make a copy of your prefix in its current state somewhere.

 After that, run the following command.

 ```bash
 WINEPREFIX=~/.winevn winetricks -q wmp10